agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 Actually, this is not quite right.
 If we wait long enough, the agent's softmax noise would eventually reveal information about which was preferred.
 However, the general point remains that we won't be able to *efficiently* learn the agent's preferences by repeatedly watching them choose from a random start point.
 If there is no softmax noise, then we can make the strong claim that even in the limit, the agent's preferences are not *identified* by draws from this space of scenarios.

 This issue of *unidentifiability* is common when inferring an agent's beliefs or utilities from realistic datasets.
 First, an agent (even with some softmax noise) may reliably avoid inferior states (as in the present example); and so their actions may communicate little about the relative utilities *among* the inferior states.
 Second, richer models of agents (e.g. those with softmax noise and inaccurate beliefs) allow for more possible explanations of the same behavior.
-One solution to unidentifiability for IRL is *active learning* or *experimental design* (see refp:amin2016towards).
+One solution to unidentifiability for IRL is *active learning*: see refp:amin2016towards.

 ### Example: Inferring The Cost of Time and Softmax Noise